Budgeting Tips for Students — Living on Limited Income Without Crashing

 Common mistakes students make

-Mistake five: avoiding all social spending.
-Saying no to everything is not sustainable.
+The fifth is avoiding all social spending.
+Saying no to everything isn't sustainable.
 Setting a category and choosing within it works better than blanket avoidance.

 What experts say